Women's Professional Soccer: National exposure

-The beginning of the league's third season was marked by three overshadowing challenges: low attendance, problems with (ex-Freedom) magicJack owner Dan Borislow, and an FC Gold Pride-like dominance by the Western New York Flash.
-While national team players were away at the 2011 FIFA Women's World Cup, though, the Independence started an incredible streak that saw them temporarily overtake the Flash at the top of the table.
+The beginning of the league's third season was marked by overshadowing challenges: the loss of the Chicago Red Stars and the FC Gold Pride (defending WPS Champion), low attendance, problems with (ex-Freedom) magicJack owner Dan Borislow, and an FC Gold Pride-like dominance by the Western New York Flash.
+While national team players were away at the 2011 FIFA Women's World Cup, though, the Independence started a streak that saw them temporarily overtake the Flash at the top of the table.

-The success of the United States women's national soccer team at the 2011 FIFA Women's World Cup resulted in an upsurge in attendance league-wide and helped set a new all-time league attendance record for a single game at 15,504 during a match between the Western New York Flash and magicJack in Abby Wambach's hometown of Rochester, New York on July 20, 2011.
-A new attendance record for a WPS final was also set just a few weeks later at Sahlen's Stadium again in Rochester when 10,461 fans filled the stadium on August 27, 2011, for the championship game between the Flash and the Philadelphia Independence.
+The success of the U.S. women's national soccer team at the 2011 FIFA Women's World Cup resulted in an upsurge in attendance league-wide and helped set a new all-time league attendance record for a single game at 15,504 during a match between the Western New York Flash and magicJack in Abby Wambach's hometown of Rochester, New York on July 20, 2011.
+A new attendance record for a WPS final was also set a few weeks later at Sahlen's Stadium again in Rochester when 10,461 fans filled the stadium on August 27, 2011, for the championship game between the Flash and the Philadelphia Independence.
 The final was also the closest-contested in the league's short history, with both teams scoring and ultimately going into penalty kicks, where the Flash bested the Independence 5–4 with a last-round save made by Ashlyn Harris.

 The national exposure to women's soccer, and the upswing in attendance, sparked other groups interested in bringing teams to the WPS.
-The league had hoped to have ten teams for the 2012 season, with most of the new groups potentially coming from the western half of the country, but ultimately no ownership groups were ready to join in time and instead aimed for the 2013 season.
-On November 20, 2011, the United States Soccer Federation gave WPS 15 days to field a sixth team, in order for the league to maintain its Division 1 status, after magicJack was terminated by the league. magicJack would later be reinstated as an exhibition team, slated to play seven games each for the next two seasons against WPS teams.
+The league had hoped to have 10 teams for the 2012 season, with most of the new groups potentially coming from the western half of the country, but ultimately no ownership groups were ready to join in time and instead aimed for the 2013 season.
+On November 20, 2011, the United States Soccer Federation (USSF) gave the WPS 15 days to field a sixth team, for the league to maintain its Division 1 status, after magicJack was terminated by the league. magicJack would later be reinstated as an exhibition team, slated to play seven games each for the next two seasons against WPS teams.

-The league had sought an extension of the league size waiver through the 2012 season, which would include the 2012 Summer Olympics, in hope of attracting more sponsors for the 2013 season.
+The league had sought an extension of the league size waiver through the 2012 season, which would include the 2012 Summer Olympics, in hopes of attracting more sponsors for the 2013 season.
 USSF granted sanctioning, with conditions requiring expansion, through 2014.
-At the time, WPS was interested in expanding beyond the East Coast and several MLS teams had expressed interest in cooperating with expansion teams, among them Seattle Sounders FC and Vancouver Whitecaps FC.
+At the time, the WPS was interested in expanding beyond the East Coast, and several MLS teams had expressed interest in cooperating with expansion teams, among them Seattle Sounders FC and Vancouver Whitecaps FC.